uasoft-indonesia/badaso-documentation-gen-1/docs/crud/form-fields/number.md

 ## View: BadasoNumber

-Kode di bawah merupakan sampel untuk penggunaan BadasoNumber pada Vue Template.
+The code below is a sample for using BadasoNumber in the Vue Template.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Vue-->